Login to Complete a Submission or to Access Judging Panel

 4. SELF-PUBLISHED BOOKS.
 Self-published books may be submitted.

 5. CATEGORIES.
 Attention to category definition is essential.
-Please see accompanying definitions below to identify the appropriate category.
-On the entry form, the respondent should specify one category as most appropriate.
-A book may be submitted to more than one category: for EACH additional category, $60 and seven (7) more copies of the book* must be sent.
+Please see the accompanying definitions to identify the appropriate category for your submission.
+On the entry form, the editor of the book should specify one category as most appropriate.
+A book may be submitted to more than one category: it is $75 for EACH additional category and seven (7) more physical copies of the book should be submitted*.
 If the judges receive the submission and feel it would fit more appropriately in a different category, they may request that the title be switched.
-Should the publisher and/or author agree, an additional seven (7) copies will be requested at no additional fee.
-Please note that a book is only eligible to win multiple categories, but if a title is winner, it will not be listed as a finalist in any category.
+Should the publisher and/or author agree, an additional seven (7) physical copies may be requested at no additional fee.
+Please note that a book is now eligible to win multiple categories, but if a title is winner, it will not be listed as a finalist in any category.